-The Board’s responsibility for internal governance and control is regulated in the Swedish Companies Act, the Annual Accounts Act and the Swedish Corporate Governance Code.
-The Annual Accounts Act requires that the company, each year, describe its system for internal control and risk management with respect to financial reporting.
-The Board bears the overall responsibility for financial reporting and its working procedures regulates the internal division of work between the Board and its committees.
+The Board’s responsibility for internal governance and control is regulated in the Swedish Companies Act, the Annual Accounts Act and the Swedish Code of Corporate Governance.
+The Annual Accounts Act requires that the company, each year, describes its system for internal control and risk management with respect to financial reporting.
+The Board bears the overall responsibility for financial reporting and its working procedures regulate the internal division of work between the Board and its committees.

 The Audit Committee has the important task of preparing the Board’s work to assure the quality of financial reporting.
 This preparation work includes issues relating to internal control and regulation compliance, control of recognized values, estimations, assessments and other activities that may impact the quality of the financial statements.
 The Committee has charged the company’s auditors with the task of specifically examining the degree of compliance in the company with the rules for internal control, both general and detailed.

 Financial reporting to the Board

 The Board’s working procedures stipulate which reports and information of a financial nature are to be submitted to the Board at each scheduled meeting.
 The President ensures that the Board receives the reports required to enable the Board to continuously assess the company’s and Group’s financial position.
 Detailed instructions specifically outline the types of reports that the Board is to receive at each meeting.

 External financial reporting